Best non-impact workouts for seniors

-Like water aerobics, swimming is a full-body workout that requires a lot of endurance and cardio activity.
+Like water aerobics, swimming is a full-body workout that requires a lot of endurance and cardio activity, while also being a non-impact exercise.
 With swimming, both your upper and lower body are engaged, so even short swimming sprints can make a big difference in your fitness level.
 Even though this activity is very effective, there is no pressure put on your joints.
 If you are rehabbing from an injury, your doctor will likely advise you to swim or perform water aerobics, as they can help rejuvenate your muscles.

 Yoga may look like a peaceful series of stretches coupled with meditation, but while that may be true, many seniors have found that they have been able to sculpt muscles and work on their balance more effectively through asanas.
 There are many different forms of yoga, but all typically raise your heart rate, are focused on breathing, elevate your mood and keep your weight in control.
 Because yoga is so focused on stretching and breathing, people with joint issues should have no problem with these movements.

 Most gyms offer rowing machines, which put very little pressure on your joints.
 Watching someone row may look simple enough, but these machines offer a full-body fitness session that works the arms, chest, back, shoulders and legs using a graceful sliding motion.
 Because these movements are so fluid, rowing could also help you with range of motion and balance.
 Just be sure that you learn the proper technique from a gym instructor before you hop on so that you reduce your risk of injury.